-The terms and conditions applicable to a Mid-Budget SVOD Program shall be as provided in the Sideletter re Special Conditions for Long-Form Television Motion Pictures (Including Movies-of-the-Week, Mini-Series and Two (2) Hour Pilots for Which No Commitment for a Series Exists at the Time of the Pilot Order) (hereinafter, the "Long-Form Sideletter"), regardless of where such Mid-Budget SVOD Program is produced, except that:
+The terms and conditions applicable to a Mid-Budget SVOD Program shall be as provided in the Long-Form Sideletter, regardless of where such Mid-Budget SVOD Program is produced, except that:

-- (i) Employees employed on a Mid-Budget SVOD Program, other than post-production employees, shall be paid at the wage rates set forth in the "Made for Television Long-Form Agreement Rate Schedules" for the period two periods prior to the period in question (e.g., during the period August 2, 2020 to July 31, 2021, the wage rates for the period July 29, 2018 to August 3, 2019 shall apply); - Paragraph 3 of the Long-Form Sideletter shall not apply.
-Post-production employees employed on a Mid-Budget SVOD Program shall be paid at the wage rates set forth in Exhibit 1 to this Sideletter for the period two periods prior to the period in question (e.g., during the period August 2, 2020 to July 31, 2021, the wage rates for the period July 29, 2018 to August 3, 2019 shall apply); - (iii) In lieu of Paragraph 4 of the Long-Form Sideletter, Paragraph E.(3) of this Sideletter shall apply; - (iv) In lieu of Paragraph 5.(ii) of the Long-Form Sideletter, Paragraph E.(5) of this Sideletter shall apply; and - (v) Paragraph 5.(viii) of the Long-Form Sideletter shall not apply.
+- (i) Employees employed on a Mid-Budget SVOD Program, other than post-production employees, shall be paid at the wage rates set forth in the "Made for Television Long-Form Agreement Rate Schedules" for the period prior to the period in question (e.g., during the period August 1, 2021 to July 30, 2022, the wage rates for the period August 2, 2020 to July 31, 2021 shall apply).
+Effective July 31, 2022, such employees shall be paid at the wage rates set forth in the "Made for Television Long-Form Agreement Rate Schedules" for the applicable time period; - (ii) Paragraph 3 of the Long-Form Sideletter shall not apply.
+Post-production employees employed on a Mid-Budget SVOD Program shall be paid at the wage rates set forth in Paragraph 3 of Appendix B to the Sideletter re: Sideletter to the 2021 Producer-IATSE Basic Agreement re Productions Made for New Media in the Local #700 (Majors) Agreement for the period prior to the period in question (e.g., during the period August 1, 2021 to July 30, 2022, the wage rates for the period August 2, 2020 to July 31, 2021 shall apply).
+Effective July 31, 2022, post-production employees employed on a Mid-Budget SVOD program shall be paid at the wage rates set forth in Paragraph 3 of Appendix B to the Sideletter re: Sideletter to the 2021 Producer-IATSE Basic Agreement re Productions Made for New Media in the Local #700 (Majors) Agreement for the applicable time period; - (iii) In lieu of Paragraph 4 of the Long-Form Sideletter, Paragraph E.(3) of this Sideletter shall apply; - (iv) In lieu of Paragraph 5.(ii) of the Long-Form Sideletter, Paragraph E.(5) of this Sideletter shall apply; and - (v) Paragraph 5.(viii) of the Long-Form Sideletter shall not apply.